-Although the tendency of IM (and other risk-sensitive protections) to increase as volatility increases is expected and typical, the PFMI include guidance on how CCPs should manage the procyclicality of their margin arrangements.13 Both the PFMI and the 2017 PFMI further guidance consider the practices which CCPs should follow when changing their margin requirements during a time of market stress to avoid crystallisation of this risk.
+Although the tendency of IM (and other risk-sensitive protections) to increase as volatility increases is expected and typical, the PFMI include guidance on how CCPs should manage the procyclicality of their margin arrangements.15 Both the PFMI and the 2017 PFMI further guidance consider the practices which CCPs should follow when changing their margin requirements during a time of market stress to avoid crystallisation of this risk.
 The latter states that CCPs "should develop appropriate methods"

-9 Given the short settlement cycle, often securities CCPs collect VM but do not pay it out as final settlement is at the price trade was executed at rather than the current market value; instead any VM collected is returned as part of the settlement process.
+11 Given the short settlement cycle, securities CCPs often collect VM but do not pay it out, as final settlement is at the trade execution price rather than the current market value.
+Instead, any VM collected is returned as part of the settlement process.

-10 BCBS-CPMI-FSB-IOSCO (2018).
+12 BCBS-CPMI-FSB-IOSCO (2018).

-11 CPSS-IOSCO (2012).
+13 CPSS-IOSCO (2012).

-12 CPMI-IOSCO (2017).
+14 CPMI-IOSCO (2017).

-13 CPSS-IOSCO (2012), paragraph 3.6.10, p 53 states that CCPs "[...]should appropriately address procyclicality in its margin arrangements.
+15 CPSS-IOSCO (2012), paragraph 3.6.10, p 53 states that CCPs "[...]should appropriately address procyclicality in its margin arrangements.
 In this context, procyclicality typically refers to changes in risk management practices that are positively correlated with market, business, or credit cycle fluctuations and that may cause or exacerbate financial instability".

-or tools for mitigating the potential for destabilising, procyclical changes arising from its margin system".^{14, 15, 16}
+or tools for mitigating the potential for destabilising, procyclical changes arising from its margin system".^{16,} 17, 18